What should I know about ERBB2 testing in patients with non-small cell lung cancer (NSCLC)?

 View these video modules on ERBB2/HER2 testing in NSCLC, strategies for overcoming barriers to broad-based biomarker testing, treatment options for patients with ERBB2/HER2-altered advanced/metastatic NSCLC, and workflows for optimal multidisciplinary care pathways.
-You can also find practical tools and patient cases featuring expert insights that you can apply in practice.
+You can also find a patient case featuring expert insights that you can apply in practice.
 Enhance the practice of precision medicine and improve care for your patients.

 Do you want to bring this education to your team?
 Utilize the downloadable slide decks and the accompanying discussion guides listed below the videos.
 An additional video on adult learning principles and presentation tips is provided to help you develop and lead sessions with your team.